 Tip 5: Just Sing, O Awkward One!

 Go ahead, O Awkward One.
 Hit the high notes of your favorite songs.
-Off-key is superb.
+Off-key is just fine.
 Add dramatic hand flairs—feel that music—for extra embarrassment.
 And don't forget to do this in front of an audience.